nicolodiamante/chatty/README.md

 Release Highlights:

-- Language support for Polski and Türkçe is now available, providing a more inclusive experience for users.
+- Language Support Expansion: SiriGPT adds support for Polski and Türkçe, enhancing the inclusivity of the user experience.

-- The Speech Recognition (ASR) functionality has been significantly enhanced with the introduction of the Whisper translation feature.
-This allows for transcriptions of audio files from any supported language into English text.
-Please note, translation is currently limited to English.
+- Enhanced Speech Recognition (ASR): With the introduction of the Whisper translation feature, SiriGPT's ASR functionality is significantly improved.
+It now enables transcriptions of audio files from supported languages into English text, facilitating convenient voice translation by simply typing or saying "Translate" in supported languages.
+Chatty efficiently converts audio messages into text, making multilingual communication hassle-free.

-  With Chatty, you can easily use voice translation to convert audio messages into text in various languages.
-To get started, all you need to do is type or say the command "Translate" in any of the supported languages.
-Supported languages include Arabic "ترجمة", Catalan "Tradueix", German "Übersetzen", Spanish "Traducir", Francès Canadenc "Traduire", French "Traduire", Hindi "अनुवाद करना", Italian "Traduci", Japanese "翻訳", Korean "번역하기", Polish "Przetłumacz", Portuguese "Traduzir", Russian "Перевести", Turkish "Çevir", Chinese "翻译", and Cantonese "翻譯".
-To stop the recording, simply tap the screen.
-Upon completion, Chatty will automatically translate and transcribe the recorded text for you.
-This functionality serves as a convenient solution for users who need to convert lengthy audio messages into text, making communication in languages other than English hassle-free.

-  Following the same steps as the transcription will also allow for translation from the received text into a different language (check the steps in version 1.4 below).

 <br>